betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3-wikized.md

 them home 24 hours sooner.
 A third burn was also needed but because the AGC had been shut down to conserve power, a second computer, the Abort Guidance System (AGS), was used.
 In the third burn, a guidance technique using the Sun and both end-points of the Earth's terminator was used.
-This is something at least one member of the crew, Jim Lovell, had practiced on a prior mission on Apollo 8.
+At least one member of the crew, Jim Lovell, had practiced this technique on a prior mission on Apollo 8.

 ### A quarter million mile tech support call
 During Apollo 14, the *Abort* button in the LEM was found to be faulty.
-It was occasionally closing a circuit indicating to the AGC that the *Abort* button had been pushed.
-This of course would be disastrous if it occurred during a landing attempt.
-MIT needed to quickly devise a procedure the crew could use to allow the landing to proceed without risk of it being inadvertently aborted due to the faulty switch.
+It was occasionally closing a circuit, indicating to the AGC that the *Abort* button had been pushed, which of course would be disastrous if occurring during a landing attempt.
+MIT needed to quickly devise a procedure that the crew could use to allow the landing to proceed without risk of it being inadvertently aborted due to the faulty switch.
 Apollo 14 waited, orbiting the moon and delaying their landing for four long hours as MIT poured over AGC source code looking for a solution that required as few keystrokes as possible but provided assurance the faulty *Abort* switch would be ignored by the computer.
-The fix involved over-writing certain *flag bits* in AGC erasable memory at key points during the descent.<sup>[14]</sup> For example, if they could fool the computer into thinking the abort mode was already active, the logic was such that it wouldn't try to abort an abort already in progress.
-In the first minute of powered descent, major mode program `P63`, the crew had to work together timing the entry of no less than 60 DSKY keystrokes as well as manual throttle settings to ultimately work-around the faulty *Abort* button.<sup>[23]</sup> But, MIT's procedure worked and Apollo 14 went on to the most accurate landing of all missions, just 175 feet from its target.
+The fix involved over-writing certain *flag bits* in AGC erasable memory at key points during the descent.<sup>[14]</sup> For example, if they could fool the computer into thinking the abort mode was already active, the logic was such that the AGC wouldn't try to abort when an abort already in progress.
+In the first minute of powered descent, major mode program `P63`, the crew had to work together timing the entry of no less than 60 DSKY keystrokes as well as manual throttle settings to ultimately work around the faulty *Abort* button.<sup>[23]</sup> But, MIT's procedure worked, and Apollo 14 went on to the most accurate landing of all missions, just 175 feet from its target.
 If Apollo 14 had *really needed* to abort, the crew would have had to enter the following keystrokes:
 `Verb`, `2`, `5`, `Noun`, `7`, `Enter`, `1`,`0`,`5` `Enter`, `4`,`0`,`0` `Enter`, `1`, `Enter`.<sup>[22]</sup>
-Of the 42.5 kg of moon rocks Apollo 14 brought back the biggest, known as *Big Berhta*<sup>[24]</sup> at 9 kg, was just this year determined to have originated from Earth.
+Of the 42.5 kg of moon rocks Apollo 14 brought back, the biggest, known as *Big Bertha*<sup>[24]</sup> at 9 kg, was just this year determined to have originated from Earth.

 ### Computing and spaceflight
 Computing was an absolutely essential tool for the Apollo program.
 Each Apollo lunar landing mission included four on-board guidance computers.
 There was on AGC in each of the the CSM and LM.
-There was also the Launch Vehicle Digital Computer (LVDC) that provided guidance for the Saturn rocket's first three stages during launch and the Abort Guidance System (AGS) on the LM which served as a backup to the AGC in case a lunar landing needed to be aborted.
-Below, we list some of the key specifications of each of these computers long with a Russian design of the same era.
+The Launch Vehicle Digital Computer (LVDC) provided guidance for the Saturn rocket's first three stages during launch and the Abort Guidance System (AGS) on the LM, which served as a backup to the AGC in case a lunar landing needed to be aborted.
+Below, we list some of the key specifications of each of these computers, along with a Russian design of the same era.

 <br>